MEMBERSHIP TERMS AND CONDITIONS

 2.8 Details of prices of Memberships are available at the Studios or on the Website and shall be such prices as determined by HBY from time to time.

-2.9 Payments for Membership do not entitle the Member to attend classes at any other Bikram Yoga studio not owned by HBY.
+2.9 Payments for Membership do not entitle the Member to attend classes at any other yoga studio not owned by HBY.

 2.10 Subject to any statutory right of cancellation, payments for Memberships and Classes are non-refundable unless otherwise stated in these Terms and Conditions.